The Secret About Leak Detection & LDAR

 Enter optical gas imaging.

 OGI, as it is known, is one of the newest technological advancements in the industry and has been a real game-changer for surveyors because of its efficiency, scalability, and accuracy, as well as the added worker safety throughout the process.
+It is among the most effective gas sensors.
 As such, it has been recognized by the EPA as an Alternative Work Practice (AWP) for LDAR.

 How does it work?
-OGI cameras visualize the gas stream, displaying a leak (which would generally not be visible to the naked eye) as if it were smoke on the camera’s view screen.
+The OGI camera is a natural gas detector that visualizes the gas stream, displaying a leak (which would generally not be visible to the naked eye) as if it were smoke on the camera’s view screen.
 LDAR operators use OGI cameras without shutting down a system, and most importantly, visualize entire areas – rather than individual components.
 Using OGI solutions vastly speeds the survey process, keeps workers away from dangerous areas, and improves LDAR results.
 Plus, OGI will not only detect methane, but it can also help find leaks of hexafluoride, sulfur, and hundreds of other types of industrial gases.

 For those who recognize the opportunities OGI offers, the bottom line benefits have been significant.